-Despite instructional designers spending hours crafting the perfect sales training, the training does not deliver the results that your organization’s executives intended.
-So what happened?
-And how can you fix it?
+Despite the hours spent crafting the perfect program, the training does not deliver the expected results.
 We've analyzed the top mistakes that businesses make during their sales training.

 Training isn't aligned to specific business objectives

-One of the biggest sales training mistakes you can make is not aligning your training with business objectives or WORSE not defining business objectives at all.
+One of the biggest training mistakes you can make is not aligning your course with business objectives or WORSE not defining business objectives at all.

-Before creating content for your sales training, leadership training, or management training, you must take into account business needs, goals, and desired outcomes.
+Before creating content for your training, you must take into account business needs, goals, and desired outcomes.

 Learning doesn't incorporate active engagement

-It’s important that you avoid spending a majority of your training lecturing participants, especially when training and reinforcing a sales team.
+It is important that you avoid spending the majority of your training lecturing your participants.

 Instead, you should spend more time actively engaging your learners through social learning: group discussions, role playing, and team exercises.
-Learners remember and apply when they can actively participate in training.
+Learners apply what they learned when they can actively participate during training.